 Can I Make This as a Layer Cake?

 If possible, I always choose making a sheet cake instead of a layer cake because sheet cakes are quicker and easier to decorate and slice.
 Plus there’s no assembly required and you can serve it right out of the baking pan.
 (Three of my favorite quarter sheet cakes are this vanilla sheet cake, this banana cake, and this yellow sheet cake, and we always enjoy this chocolate sheet cake that’s made in a half sheet pan.)
 That being said, you can absolutely turn this into a cookies & cream layer cake if needed.
-Divide the batter between 2 9-inch round pans or 3 8-inch round pans and use parchment paper rounds to help the cakes seamlessly release from the pans.
+Divide the batter between two 9-inch round pans or three 8-inch round pans and use parchment paper rounds to help the cakes seamlessly release from the pans.
 See recipe note for details.
 The frosting yields enough for filling and frosting a 2- or 3-layer cake.

-Cookies & Cream Sheet Cake
+Cookies & Cream Cake

 - Prep Time: 30 minutes